memfault/interrupt/_drafts/separating-keys-from-firmware.md

 (ttnctl)[^ttnctl] to register a new device in our selected TTN application and return the parameters that we want.
-This is done by calling `ttnctl devices register [node_name]` where `node_name` is a unique string we use to identify that node, oftentime this is simply the serial number of the device.
+This is done by calling `ttnctl devices register [node_name]` where `node_name` is a unique string we use to identify that node, oftentimes this is simply the serial number of the device.

 While the generation of the files and the registration of new devices could be done just in time when programming new devices, I believe it is better to generate a bunch of files ahead of time.
-This makes the production setup more robust since it would not depend on some external service which may not be reachable from th factory floor.
+This makes the production setup more robust since it would not depend on some external service which may not be reachable from the factory floor.

 To keep things organized we will store all of our generated artifacts in folders based on the node name and keep track of which are used and which are free.
 We